spokenweb/spokenweb-metadata-scheme/docs/5-metadata-fields.rst

 5.17.
 Rights Fields
 *******************

-Rights section includes the Rights field to express the copyright status of a digital object, as well as a License field for information about how you can access and re-use the objects.
+The Rights section includes the Rights field to express the copyright status of a digital object, as well as a License field for information about how you can access and re-use the objects.
 The Rights statements are designed to be used by cultural heritage institutions to communicate the copyright and re-use status of digital objects to their users.
-Works that are known to be free from copyright or licensed under a known Creative Commons license should be labelled as such using the Licence field.
+Works that are known to be free from copyright or licensed under a known Creative Commons license should be labelled as such using the License field.
 [28]_

 Required Field: **Rights**